How to Host A Virtual Event For Your Community

 With the way that technology has been advancing over the past decade alone, we’ve been able to build incredible experiences and tools for the modern creator – including things like NFTs, VR, AR, and the Metaverse.
 With all of this available to you, the possibilities for how you could host your event are endless.

 You could host your event in the year 2550, on Mars, or at the center of the planet if you really wanted to.
-While this more resource-intensive, it just proves that with virtual events – the limits are quite literally non-existent.
+While this is more resource-intensive, it just proves that with virtual events – the limits are quite literally non-existent.

 How to host a successful virtual event for your community